-4.15 Redundant Cables
+4.16 Redundant Cables

-- 1. Redundant cables are two or more cables serving the same system, or parallel systems serving the same objective, where the failure of one cable does not compromise the operation of the load. - 2.
+- 1. Redundant power cables are two or more cables serving the same system, or parallel systems serving the same objective, where the failure of one cable does not compromise the operation of the load.
+Duty/standby, lead/lag, dual process leg loads to be supplied by redundant power cables, - 2.
 Redundant cables should be physically and electrically separated to the greatest extent possible.
 The goal shall be that no single event would prevent the ultimate operation of the load. - 3.
 Routing of redundant wires / cables within the same conduit or cable tray is not acceptable. - 4.
 Redundant medium voltage cables shall not be closer than 1 m at any point along the length of the cables.